Prague to have a new municipal government after record-long negotiations

 “Praha sobe is unfortunately not an acceptable partner for SPOLU, and now neither for the Mayors.
 That is why there is no other possibility to defend Prague against populists from ANO and extremists from SPD than for the Pirates to enter negotiations [with SPOLU and Mayors] individually”, outgoing Pirate mayor Zdenek Hrib posted on his Facebook profile in January.

 The anti-corruption party collected 14.72% but SPOLU's leadership refused to include Praha sobe in the coalition talks after it played a leading role in campaigning against corruption in the traditionally graft-ridden capital.
-Praha sobe and some of the SPOLU politicians have clashed over the leadership in the city centre district Prague 1 over the so-called “Dozimetr affair” involving kickbacks at the Prague Transportation Company.
+Praha sobe and some of the SPOLU politicians have clashed over the leadership in the city centre district Prague 1, and over the so-called “Dozimetr affair” involving kickbacks at the Prague Transportation Company.

 Police raided several municipal offices and took into custody Deputy Mayor Petr Hlubucek of the Mayors party after tipoffs from whistle-blowers, including Deputy Mayor for Transportation Adam Scheinherr of Praha sobe.
 The grassroots party also pointed out that Jiri Pospisil of TOP 09 gave police incorrect information about his contacts with the key figure in the “Dozimetr” scandal – businessman and Mayors party sponsor Michal Redl.